 We’ve used them with pom poms.

 But the fun doesn’t stop there.
-You can use crayons, pipe cleaner, baby food lids (from squeeze packs), foam blocks, and just about any themed math counter too, like farm animals, counting bears, transportation counters, or my favorite: dinosaur counters!
+You can use crayons, pipe cleaner, baby food lids (from squeeze packs), foam blocks, construction paper squares, and just about any themed math counter too, like farm animals, counting bears, transportation counters, or my favorite: dinosaur counters!

 Don’t forget to grab your free color sorting printable at the end of this post.

 Color Activity for Toddlers #4 – Race to the Color

 Need to include some gross motor fun?
 Of course you do!
 Toddlers love (and need) to get up and move about!